subhenduA/drug_data_crawler/README.md

 TODO

 # Improvement
-A) I spent some time in wikimedia REST api (api.sh) for parsing drug tables.
+1) I spent some time in wikimedia REST api (api.sh) for parsing drug tables.
 But couldn't make it work to extract wiki data tables easily.
 If get some time i can check if i can make it work.
 Decided to write my own parser in scrapy.
-B) Definitely a lot of normalization is possible to improve the quality of data.
+2) Definitely a lot of normalization is possible to improve the quality of data.
 After which it would be easy to query the dataset.